The Science of Intelligent Achievement: How Smart People Focus, Create and Grow Their Way to Success

 January 2018, Capstone

 The Science of Intelligent Achievement teaches you the scientific process of finding success through your most valuable assets:

 What do you currently value?
 What are working to attain?
 Have you been taught to value your job title or your relationship with some other person above all else?
 Have you been convinced that the most valuable things in life are your paycheck, the number of people who say 'hello' to you at the office, and the number of people who say 'I need you' at home?
 Or, have you become so passive in what you value that you let anyone and anything into your life, as long as whatever you let in allows you to stay disconnected from the cold hard truth that when things really go wrong in your life, the only person who will be able to fix it and the only person will be responsible for it is you.
 If so…welcome to fake success.
-Passivity, dependence, and the sacrifice of realism and personal responsibility to whatever fuzzy, grandiose ideal is currently trending in the ether or your mindthese are markers of fake success.
+Passivity, dependence, and the sacrifice of practical thinking and personal responsibility to fuzzy, grandiose ideals and temporary feelings these are markers of fake success.